PromptPrism: A Linguistically-Inspired Taxonomy for Prompts: Introduction

 \section{Introduction}

-The emergence of Large Language Models (LLMs) represents a paradigmatic shift in language models, demonstrating unprecedented capabilities in generating human-like text across diverse applications \cite{brown2020language,touvron2023llama, zhao2023survey}.
-Central to harnessing these capabilities is the concept of \textsl{\textbf{prompts}} and \textsl{\textbf{prompting}} -- a mechanism that serves as the primary interface between human intent and model computation.
-Recent works have shown that the design \cite{liu2024lost}, structure \cite{sclarquantifying}, and diversity \cite{li2024think} of prompts play a crucial role in determining model performance and output quality, both during training and inference phases \cite{ouyang2022training}.
+The systematic study of prompt design and optimization has emerged as a critical research area in the evolution of Large Language Models (LLMs) \cite{brown2020language,touvron2023llama, zhao2023survey}.
+While effective prompts can significantly enhance model performance, studies have revealed that LLMs demonstrate notable sensitivity to various prompt characteristics \cite{liu2024lost,sclarquantifying,li2024think}, including stylistic formatting, sequential ordering, task explanations, and meta-rules.
+This sensitivity, coupled with inconsistent documentation of prompt specifications across the literature, presents challenges for systematic performance evaluation and comparative analysis.

 Despite the fundamental importance of prompting in LLM interactions, there exists a notable gap in the development of frameworks that enable comprehensive analysis of prompts themselves.
 Previous approaches focus on analyzing generated responses along dimensions such as helpfulness and harmlessness \cite{askell2021general}, while systematic understanding of prompt characteristics remains understudied.

-While recent works have proposed standardized documentation protocols to enhance prompt reproducibility and diversity \citep{bach2022promptsource,wang2022super}, these frameworks remain task-specific, limiting their applicability across diverse prompt dimensions and use cases.
-Current taxonomic approaches, such as that proposed by \citet{santu2023teler}, decomposes prompts into data and directive type, classifies prompts based on detail levels.
-While this approach provides guidelines in categorizing prompts, the taxonomy has limitation in capturing fine-grained analysis, e.g. prompts that have same level of detail may have different semantic, or syntactic characteristics.

-To address these limitations, we propose \prismsmall \textsc{PromptPrism}, a linguistically-inspired taxonomy framework for comprehensive prompt analysis.
-Motivated by linguistics providing theoretical foundations for understanding human-to-human language interfaces, we adopt these established principles to analyze prompts -- the linguistic interface between humans and language models.
-This research address the fundamental question: "How can we quantify prompts characteristics?" with the objective of enhancing our understanding of these critical interfaces.
+While recent works have proposed standardized documentation protocols to enhance prompt transparency \citep{bach2022promptsource,wang2022super}, these efforts often lack the depth and structure needed to capture the nuanced variations in prompt composition and their effects on model behavior.